 A door won’t open if permission is not granted.
 Doors are placed strategically to protect, to keep some things in and some things out.
 In the Kingdom of God, access is valuable.
 Prayer is like knocking until the door is opened, and we seek entrance into the great heavenly palace of our Great King.
 Entering through the opened door into His place is the reward of knocking, and the best reward of all.

-Oftentimes, God does not reveal what exactly is at the other side of the door that we’re knocking at.
+Oftentimes, God does not reveal what exactly is on the other side of the door that we’re knocking at.
 But what He does tell us is that we have permission.
-As children of God, we have all the access to all the good gifts our Father in Heaven has stored up especially for us.
+As children of God, we have access to all the good gifts our Father in Heaven has stored up, especially for us.
 We don’t know to see if we might get in but we knock because we are already invited in.

 Have faith, believe, and hope for the things unseen.
 Because if you believe, whatever you ask for in prayer will be yours (Matthew 21:22).
 With confidence and humility, ask.
-With caution and diligence, seek.
-With sincerity and persistence, knock.
+Seek with caution and diligence.
+And with sincerity and persistence, knock.

 Challenge yourself to put your faith in action and apply it to every scenario you come into.
 Pray that God would increase your faith and make it grow.
 Our lives were meant to grow and flourish in our faith.